MicrosoftDocs/defender-docs/defender-for-iot/prioritize-vulnerabilities.md

 ---
-title: Investigate and remediate vulnerabilities with Microsoft Defender for IoT in the Defender portal
+title: Prioritize and remediate vulnerabilities with Microsoft Defender for IoT in the Defender portal
-description: This article describes how to investigate and remediate vulnerabilities with Microsoft Defender for IoT in the Defender portal. ms.service: defender-for-iot
+description: This article describes how to prioritize and remediate vulnerabilities with Microsoft Defender for IoT in the Defender portal. ms.service: defender-for-iot
 author: limwainstein
 ms.author: lwainstein